biowdl/QC/index.md

 }
 ```

-### Output

-A new set of FASTQ files from which detected adapters have been clipped and a
-set of quality reports.

-## Dependency requirements and tool versions
+### Dependency requirements and tool versions
 Included in the repository is an `environment.yml` file.
 This file includes
 all the tool version on which the workflow was tested.
 You can use conda and
 this file to create an environment with all the correct tools.

+### Output
+A new set of FASTQ files from which detected adapters have been clipped and a
+set of quality reports.

 ## Contact
 <p>